markvaaz/ScarletJackpot/README.md

 ## Configuration

 All prize items, amounts, spin cost, bet limits, RTP, and special events are configurable via the mod's settings file.
 **Important:** The mod does not include default configuration values for bet items or prizes.
-You must manually define all required settings before using the slot machine, otherwise it will not function (no bet item or prize will be available).
+You must manually define all required settings before using the slot machine, otherwise it will not function.

 ## Installation